 The Dietary Supplement GMPS or cGMPs (current Good Manufacturing Practices) are now in force for all manufacturers.
 Prior to this, herbal manufacturers complied with food GMPs, which are less stringent.
 GMPs address all aspects of the manufacturing process, including: positive identification and assurance of purity (for whole herbs organoleptic and macro-identification may be sufficient; for powders and extracts it is necessary to utilize tools such as microscopy, thin layer chromatography, and/or high pressure liquid chromatography); tracking of source materials; comprehensive documentation; training of personnel, and hygiene.

 It is highly advisable to consider being trained in the GMPs appropriate to your scale of business.
-It is a highly complex set of regulations and these FAQs are intended solely as a broad overview and introduction the topic.
+It is a highly complex set of regulations and these FAQs are intended solely as a broad overview and introduction to the topic.
+AHG has a recorded cGMP workshop available for purchase.
 See below for more resources.

 Is there an exemption from the GMPs for small businesses?